aspose-cells/Aspose.Cells-API-References/english/go-cpp/PivotField/IsHiddenItemDetail/_index.md

 ## IsHiddenItemDetail function

-Gets whether hidding the detail of  the specific PivotItem..
+Gets whether to hide the detail of the specific PivotItem..

 ```go